Interested in Officiating?

 - Watch from the Stands is when you learn from senior officials as you watch a game with them and listen to their commentary about the referees on the ice during the game.
 They will share observations about positioning, skating, judgment and rule knowledge.
 They will be available to answer your questions and provide a lot of insight into the job of youth hockey officiating.

-- SafeSport Training
+- SafeSport training program

 - This online based program trains coaches, officials, and key volunteers in detecting and preventing detrimental behavior (hazing, abuse, etc.) off the playing surface.